-At Waypoint, our virtual networking event next month, networking (as you may have guessed) will take centre stage.
+At Waypoint, our virtual networking event, networking (as you may have guessed) will take centre stage.
 We firmly believe that just because we may not be able to meet in person at the moment, that human connection is now more important than ever.
 Plus, many brands and destinations are seeing just how important content creators and influencers can be in their marketing recovery plans post-COVID.

-While networking, and in particular, speed networking may on the face of it seem like a daunting entity, it is in fact a brilliant way to shout about your personal brand, meet contacts who can turn into long-lasting connections and ultimately lead to work and opportunities.
+While networking may on the face of it seem like a daunting entity, it is in fact a brilliant way to shout about your personal brand, meet contacts who can turn into long-lasting connections and ultimately lead to work and opportunities.

 It’s important to remember that the brand representative sat in front of you (or in 2020, on your laptop screen), is only human and will simply be looking to find out more information about you and discover if you’d be a good fit to collaborate with in the future.